 Cyber Scheme Team Leader (CSTL) Infrastructure Exam

-The exam is also suitable for individuals who want formal certification of Expert level understanding of the theory and practical elements of cyber security and Penetration Testing.
+The industry-leading exam suitable for individuals who require formal certification of Expert level understanding of the theory and practical elements of cyber security and Penetration Testing.

-In order to pass the CSTL exam, a candidate must demonstrate all of the following:
+In order to pass the CSTL-INF exam, a candidate must demonstrate all of the following:

 - Appropriate interaction with the commissioning client;